TL;DR

 - Automatic timesheets help you and your team to keep tabs on how much time has been spent on tasks

-Pricing starts from $750 per month.
+Pricing starts from $750 each month.

 8. ReviewStudio